ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 fruits_dictionary['apple'] = 'red'
 ```

-Add new key/value pair to the dictionary
+Add new key/value pair to the dictionary.

 ```{code-cell}
 fruits_dictionary['pineapple'] = 'yellow'
 assert fruits_dictionary['pineapple'] == 'yellow'
 ```

-Performing list(d) on a dictionary returns a list of all the keys used in the dictionary, in insertion order (if you want it sorted, just use sorted(d) instead).
+Performing `list(d)` on a dictionary returns a list of all the keys used in the dictionary, in insertion order.
+(If you want it sorted, just use `sorted(d)` instead.)

 ```{code-cell}
 assert list(fruits_dictionary) == ['cherry', 'apple', 'banana', 'pineapple'] assert sorted(fruits_dictionary) == ['apple', 'banana', 'cherry', 'pineapple']
 ```

-It is also possible to delete a key:value pair with del.
+It is also possible to delete a key:value pair with `del`.

 ```{code-cell}
 del fruits_dictionary['pineapple']
 assert list(fruits_dictionary) == ['cherry', 'apple', 'banana']
 ```

-The dict() constructor builds dictionaries directly from sequences of key-value pairs.
+The `dict()` constructor builds dictionaries directly from sequences of key-value pairs.

 ```{code-cell}
 dictionary_via_constructor = dict([('sape', 4139), ('guido', 4127), ('jack', 4098)])